 Here are a few examples of the wide range of redemption options for travel:

 Restaurant redemption also covers more than you might expect, including:

 - Bars and taverns

-Each point is worth 1 cent each when you redeem within a qualifying travel or restaurant category.
-You also have the option of redeeming for gift cards, although the value significantly drops.
-For gift cards, the value of a point is .6 cents, giving you far less bang for your rewards buck.
+Each point is worth 1 cent each when you redeem it for a qualifying travel or restaurant category.
+However, for gift card redemptions the value goes down to 0.6 cents, giving you far less bang for your rewards buck.